Load testing with Playwright and Artillery

 Current limitations

-- Not compatible with Lambda.
-For distributed load tests, please use AWS Fargate.
+- Not compatible with AWS Lambda.
+For distributed load tests, please use AWS Fargate or Azure ACI.

 Usage